AnoukSmet/Casa-Pedra-Nobre/testing.md

 Test on various browers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
+* Display and quality of hero image
+* Display of 3 main buttons to collapse out to show the recommendations
+* Display of recommendation card
+* Display and responsiveness of recommendation detail page

 #### Conclusion
+Hero image is of high quality and displayed nicely across browsers and devices Buttons resize correctly depending of the device.
+When clicked on the buttons, the cards are displayed nicely.
+On medium and large devices, they are displayed in 3 columns while on small devices they take up full width of the screen.

+On the recommendation detail page, on medium and large devices, the image is displayed nicely on the left side of the screen with the detailled info on the right.
+A small introductory text is displayed on top of the image and text.
+On small devices, the introductory text is displayed on top of image.
+Below the image you will find the detailled information.

 ### Functionality
+I have implemented a 'Add to favourites' functionality that allows the user to add a recommendation to its favourites.
+When the user adds it, the heart displays full and the recommendation will appear on the profile page of the user.
+When the user clicks on the full heart, it will be removed from the favourites and an empty heart will be displayed.

+The heart is being displayed whether the user is logged in or not, but the functionality only works when the user is logged in.
+When the user is not logged in, a modal opens up asking the user if he/she wants to register or login.

 ### User Experience
 #### User Story: I want to have some information about the surroundings of the accommodation
+The tourist information page provides a lot of information about the surroundings.
+I have split up the information into 3 different categories: places to visit, things to do & where to eat.
+This way the user can specifically scroll through the recommendations he/she is interested in.

 ## My Profile